Payday Loans in Arizona: Are They Legal and How Do They Work?

 If you're in a financial emergency and feeling pressured to borrow from a tribal or online lender, be sure to keep the following in mind:

-Avoid borrowing from unlicensed lenders: Any consumer loan in Arizona that charges more than 36% APR is illegal under state law.
+Avoid borrowing from unlicensed lenders: Any consumer loan in Arizona that charges an APR above 36% is illegal under state law.
 Loans from unlicensed lenders are void, but dealing with collections or unauthorized bank withdrawals can still create problems.

-Exhaust alternatives first: Arizona residents have access to earned wage access tools, personal loans from credit unions, state assistance programs and other options that are legal and far less expensive.
+Exhaust alternatives first: Arizona residents have access to earned wage access tools, personal loans from credit unions, state assistance programs, and other legal, far less expensive options.
 We cover these in detail below.

 Contact 2-1-1 Arizona: If you're unsure where to start, call 2-1-1 to connect with local resources for financial assistance, food, housing and more.

-Since payday loans are illegal in Arizona, here are legal alternatives that can help you handle a cash shortfall without taking on high-cost debt.
+Here are legal alternatives to payday loans to help you manage a cash shortfall without taking on high-cost debt.

 Earned Wage Access